What Does “Newly Diagnosed” with Multiple Sclerosis Mean?

 - A Closer Look at Clinically Isolated Syndrome

 If you are newly diagnosed, you may have never heard of the term “MS” before, and some people even confuse the name with other disorders.
 Now, however, the term is linked to you personally.
 You may feel very alone, but you are not.
-The fact is, an estimated 400,000 people in the United States have MS, not to mention as many as two-and-a-half million people in the world.
-And these estimates could be low, as a number of cases may not be reported or have not yet been diagnosed.
+The fact is, nearly one million people in the United States are estimated to have MS, not to mention as many as two-and-a-half million people in the world.
 Many individuals with MS continue to work and be active in the community – some you may even know, but you are unaware of their diagnosis.

 While finally getting a name for your symptoms may give you a sense of relief, you may also still feel frightened and confused.
 After all, MS can be quite unpredictable with its hallmark flare-ups and remissions.
 You may feel you have lost your compass, your perspective, and everything experienced now is under the cloud of this new label of an “MS patient.”